RiiConnect24/mo2mp4/README.md

 [https://github.com/RiiConnect24/mobiclip-conversion-tool/releases/latest Mobiclip Conversion Tool] can do the opposite of this tool, and convert .mp4 to .mo.

 To use this tool, you need to have the Mobiclip SDK and a license.
 The SDK can be found on MarioCube, and the license can be obtained [on this page](https://developer.nintendo.com/group/development/getting-started/3ds/middleware/mobiclip-for-3ds) if you have a Nintendo Developer Account.
 You also have to have MoDump in the same directory as this program, and you launch MobiclipDecoder with one (1) .mo file in the folder.
-Furthermore, you need to download the latest version of ffmpeg.exe and put it in the folder as well.

 ## Process